How much does a swimming pool costback to estimates list

 Swimming pools can be made from a range of different materials, and each has its own pros and cons.
 The cheapest pools on the market are the above-ground variety.
 Made from vinyl and steel, above-ground pools are an excellent option for those on a tighter budget.
-You are looking at around NZ$5000 to $9500, AU$5000 or UK £2000 for these pools.
-You can choose to install the pool yourself, but we recommend that you rather work with a landscaping specialist for best results.
-Vinyl pools can also be installed in ground, but this more expensive.
+You are looking at around NZ$10,000 (or US$5,000) for these pools.
+You can choose to install the pool yourself, but we recommend that you work with a landscaping specialist for best results.
+Vinyl pools can also be installed in-ground, but this more expensive.

 Fibreglass pools are the most common in-ground option.
-They are molded to shape then installed in the ground after a hole is dug and appropriate plumbing laid.
-Fibreglass is a more durable product than vinyl, but more expensive; between NZ$30,000 and $50,000, or from UK £12,000 for the pool alone.
+They are moulded to shape then installed in the ground after a hole is dug and appropriate plumbing laid.
+Fibreglass is a more durable product than vinyl, but more expensive; from NZD$50,000 (or US$45,000).

 Concrete pools allow for greater options when it comes to shape and size.
-These bespoke pools are the most expensive option, with pools costing upwards of NZ$50,000, UK £30,000 up, or AUD $35,000 and higher.
+These bespoke pools are the most expensive option, with pools costing upwards of NZ$70,000 (or US$65,000).
 Concrete for these pools is poured after a framework grid is built into the hole dug by the construction crew.
 These pools are very durable and can have a range of finishes, including tiles and aggregates.
-These are the rock stars of the pool world, and you’ll be paying up to around NZ $100,000 for the completed pool and landscaping package.
+These are the rock stars of the pool world, and you’ll be paying up to around $100,000+ for the completed pool and landscaping package.

 Sanitizers are essential for preventing the growth of dangerous bacteria, which could lead to infections.
 Bacteria are controlled through use of a sanitisation technique, coupled with a filter that removes the dead bacteria.
 Chlorine is the most widely used pool sanitiser, and is available in a number of forms.
 Granular chlorine is cheap and easy to use; liquid chlorine is also cheap, and is less likely to cloud the pool granular chlorine.
 Both need to be applied manually.

-Salt water chlorination uses a device to transform salt into chlorine, which then cleans your pool.
-Although these are expensive initially (around NZ$1500, UK £925, and AUD $700) you will save money in the long-term and the devices automatically balance the pool’s pH levels.
+Saltwater chlorination uses a device to transform salt into chlorine, which then cleans your pool.
+Although these are expensive initially, you will save money in the long-term and the devices automatically balance the pool’s pH levels.

 Concerns about the health consequences of chlorine have led to the development of alternative pool treatments, such as ozone technology.
 Ozone is a powerful steriliser that destroys bacteria.
-Ozone generators for pools produce ozone in the water, and keep the water clean and safe; they also balance the pH level of the pool, and they cost around $500 in New Zealand and Australia, and UK £600.
+Ozone generators for pools produce ozone in the water, and keep the water clean and safe; they also balance the pH level of the pool.

 Ask your Landscaping Designer about Swimming Pool fence regulations in your area.